polca/premise/README.md

 ---------
 Release notes are maintained in [`CHANGELOG.md`](CHANGELOG.md).

-What's new in 2.5.1
+What's new in 2.5.2
 -------------------

-Version 2.5.1 makes metal-intensity updates deterministic and traceable.
+Version 2.5.2 improves transport, inventory imports, and scenario updates.
 It:

-- moves runtime material and conversion rules from Excel to validated YAML;
+- fixes passenger-car fuel selection and adds a configurable, provisional combustion-car energy floor;
-- applies every configured material-product rule exactly once;
+- preserves exchange uncertainty during inventory disaggregation;
-- preserves the component-based material structure of `EPR construction`;
+- improves photovoltaic inventory compatibility and efficiency updates;
-- records applied, preserved, and unavailable-provider decisions in structured change reports; and
+- corrects REMIND chemical energy mappings and unavailable-pathway handling; and
-- adds dataset-level comparison and upstream-overlap validation tools.
+- speeds up structured change-report generation.

 It builds on the main changes introduced in 2.5.0: